dnanexus/dxWDL/doc/Internals.md

 ## Compiling a task

-Simplifying corner cases, a task is compiled into an applet that has an equivalent signature.
+A task is compiled into an applet that has an equivalent signature.
 For example, a task such as:

 ```wdl
 task count_bam {